Mithya (web series): Critical reviews

+Season 1

 The series opened to mixed to positive reviews.

 Archika Khurana of The Times of India has given 3/5 stars stating that Huma Qureshi and Avantika Dassani's intense performances make this psychodrama an addictive thriller.
 All the actors made justice with their characters in terms of performance.
 The Darjeeling's picturesque grandeur, with overcast rains, weather, and the greenery of the Himalayan foothills, added beauty to the screenplay.
 The background score is effective.

 Devarsi Ghosh of Hindustan Times stated that the web series should have been a tight little naughty 90-minute murder mystery.
 Instead of a stretched 180-minute which is the nearly same length as the British series Cheat.
 Series direction was in a state of nervous excitement, and anything with emotional gravity will drag Sippy down.
 It is watchable because of the actors' performances.

 Shubhra Gupta of The Indian Express stated that Huma Qureshi and Avantika Dassani thriller locks in long-term guilt, and a burning desire for revenge makes it great companions for a story like this one.
 The tale of fatal attractions leaves us poised on an uneasy cliff-hanger and interested for another season.

+Season 2

+Yatamanyu Narain of News 18 rated it three out of five stars noting that "As a psychological thriller, the series excels in depicting the darker impulses of its characters, painting the bonds of family and ambition in shadowed hues."

+Kunal Kothari of iwmbuzz also gave three out of five and wrote that "It delivers on its promise of mystery and intrigue, offering a solid continuation of the original story with a fresh twist on familiar themes.
+While some of the plot’s shocking moments may not have the intended effect, and the pacing could use tightening, the suspenseful plot, the beauty and mystery of Darjeeling, and the powerful performances make it a worthwhile watch for fans of psychological thrillers."

+Rahul Desai of Hollywood Reporter India stated that "Mithya: The Darker Chapter is a grand celebration of mediocrity, a lost marble that masquerades as a fiery planet barrelling through the cinematic solar system in defiance of gravity and logic."